 Promote, facilitate and support innovations at the local level.
 Even though there must be ongoing state activities to improve coordination and consolidation of programs, in the meantime, local communities must be free to be creative and to find new ways of working together.
-As long as there are basic assurances that funds will be used for the purpose of long-term care support, California should simplify funding and regulatory requirements to allow local agencies to consolidate funding streams.
+As long as there are basic assurances that funds will be used for the purpose of long-term care support, California should

+Any strategy to shift responsibilities, funding or accountability among agencies or levels of government must include basic protections to reduce or eliminate service disruption and to ensure quality. simplify funding and regulatory requirements to allow local agencies to consolidate funding streams.
 They must be able to overcome duplicate requirements and conflicting eligibility criteria to meet community needs.
 The LTC Innovation Grant program was a unique example of tapping the experience, knowledge and diversity of local agencies and providers through a more open-ended grant program that did not predefine the programs and services that could be funded.